 The Ohio Department of Education conducts reviews of enrollment data and full-time equivalency (FTE) calculations made by the schools.
 These reviews are conducted to ensure the schools are reporting accurate student enrollment data to the State, upon which State foundation funding is calculated.
-ACCA has not been reviewed as of June 30, 2010.
-ACCA does not anticipate any significant adjustments to State funding for fiscal year 2010, as a result of the reviews which have yet to be completed.
+ACCA's review as of June 30, 2011 did not result in any significant adjustments to State funding for fiscal year 2011.